Datastar

 }

-The atomic.Uint32 type is used to store the global state.
+The atomic.Uint32 type stores the global state.
 The userVal function is a helper that retrieves the user's session state.
 The updateGlobal function increments the global state.

 Per-user session state

-In a HTTP application, per-user state information is partitioned by a HTTP cookie.
+In an HTTP application, per-user state information is partitioned by an HTTP cookie.
 Cookies that identify a user while they're using a site are known as "session cookies".
 When the HTTP handler receives a request, it can read the session ID of the user from the cookie and retrieve any required state.

-Datastar will merge updates to the store similar to a JSON merge patch.
+Datastar will merge updates to signals similar to a JSON merge patch.
 This means you can do dynamic partial updates to the store and the page will update accordingly.
 Gabs is used here to handle dynamic JSON in Go.